sybert1ger/frc-programming/courses/CSE1010/1-ComputerScience/1-ComputerArchitecture.md

     64

-This indicates that you wish the byte (4 bits, binary data) as the value of 64.
+This indicates that you wish the byte (4 bits, binary data) to be the number 64 (in binary, 1000000 [more info](/courses/CSE1110/1-Programs/4-Binary/)).

 # Instructions
 We don't want to dive too deeply into the core of Assembly language too quickly (phew!), but before we move on you should get a feel for the kinds of instructions that a computer can handle, using x86 as an example.